dawidd6/action-debian-package/README.md

 # Build Debian package Github Action

-An action that builds a Debian package from source for specified distribution.
+An action that builds a Debian package from source.

 ## Usage